Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Applications to various models

 where $U_{\mathrm{TS}}^{(2)}(t)$ is the symmetric second-order Suzuki-Trotter formula in Eq.~\eqref{eqn:symmTS}, with $p = \frac{1}{2 - 2^{1/3}}$ and $q = 1 - 2p$.
 Figure~\ref{fig:Ising_V4_frob}(a) shows the normalized Frobenius norm results.
 The variational ansatz achieved lower error than the Ruth ansatz over the entire time interval $[0,2]$.
 At $t=1.0$, for example, the variational ansatz yielded approximately 1.5\% error, while the Ruth ansatz produced more than twice this error (over 3\%).
 These accuracies are obtained despite the fact that we are using fewer exponentials in our variational time-evolution formula.
 Specifically, Eq.~\eqref{eqn:ruth} requires seven exponentials per time step, while our variational ansatz uses only four.

-To further demonstrate the practical advantage of our approach in quantum circuit implementations, we compare both ansatzes using different time steps chosen to highlight their efficiency differences.
-As shown in Figure~\ref{fig:Ising_V4_frob}(b), we used $\tau_{\rm var}=0.6$ for the variational ansatz and $\tau_{\rm suz}=0.5$ for the Ruth ansatz, plotting the stroboscopic error over $t=40$.
-For this simulation, the variational approach required only 68 steps compared to 81 steps for Ruth, directly translating to fewer circuit layers.
-More significantly, each Ruth layer contains nearly twice as many exponential operations (gates) due to its more complex structure.
-Consequently, the Ruth ansatz demands both more circuit layers and more gates per layer, resulting in substantially deeper quantum circuits with higher overall gate counts.
-To give an estimate for the gate count we assume our model has $N$ qubits, then the exponential $e^{-i\alpha A}$ requires $N$ $R_x$ rotations, while $e^{-i\beta B}$ needs $2N-1$ $R_z$ rotations and $2N-2$ CNOT gates.
-Thus, the four exponential ansatz for this particular case needs $68\times(2N)$ $R_x$ rotations, $68\times(4N-2)$ $R_z$ rotations, and $68\times(4N-4)$ CNOT gate operations.
-However, for the Ruth ansatz the numbers are: $81\times(4N)$ $R_x$ rotations, $81\times3(2N-1)$ $R_z$ rotations, and $81\times6(N-1)$ CNOT gate operations.
-This gives huge reduction in gate complexity is significant part of our variational ansatz.
-For example, if we consider ten-qubits QIM, using the variational ansatz in this case have $\sim$ 58\% fewer $R_x$ gates, $\sim$ 44\% less $R_z$ rotations, and $\sim$ 44\% reduction in CNOT operations.
-Our variational ansatz thus demonstrates superior performance in both accuracy and gate efficiency.
-We note that extending the variational framework to include more exponentials could potentially further improve accuracy and enable even larger time steps, leading to shallower circuits \cite{lee2025}.
+To further demonstrate the practical advantage of our approach in quantum circuit implementations, we compare both ansatzes for long‑time simulations.
+As shown in Figure~\ref{fig:Ising_V4_frob}(b) (with time step $\tau=0.5$ and total time $t=40$), the stroboscopic error of the variational ansatz is consistently smaller than that of the Ruth ansatz.
+More importantly, the Ruth ansatz requires more exponentials per layer, leading to substantially deeper circuits.
+Table~\ref{tab:gate_counts} lists the gate counts per layer for each ansatz in terms of $R_x$, $R_z$, and CNOT gates, assuming $N$ qubits.
+For our simulation with $80$ layers (since $t/\tau = 80$), the total gate counts are obtained by multiplying the per‑layer numbers by $80$.
+For example, for $N=10$ qubits, the variational ansatz reduces $R_x$ gates by $50\%$, and $R_z$ and CNOT gates by about $33\%$ compared to the Ruth ansatz.
+Thus, our variational ansatz achieves superior accuracy and gate efficiency.
+We note that extending the variational framework to include more exponentials could further improve accuracy and enable larger time steps, leading to even shallower circuits~\cite{lee2025}.